dashWoorkZ/TemCon2/README.md

 # TemCon2
 Python / Pillow program that can retrieve the weather temperature, using OpenWeather Map API, the program will convert temperatures in manual mode that include Kelvin Celcius, Fahrenheit and Rankine, in live mode, the program will convert into Kelvin, Fahrenheit and Rankine

+For instructions on how to setup TemCon 2 goto https://dashwoorkz.ca/

 All Rights Reserved - Without Prejudice dashWoorkz Sovereign Society
 Managing Director: Dash: La Londe